jacekkszczot/PolicyCraft/App/PolicyCraft /docs/ethics.md

-# Aspekty etyczne PolicyCraft
+# PolicyCraft Ethics Considerations

-PolicyCraft służy do analizy polityk uniwersyteckich dotyczących generatywnej AI.
-Poniżej podsumowujemy kluczowe zagadnienia etyczne projektu.
+PolicyCraft analyses university policies on generative AI.
+Below is a summary of the project’s key ethical considerations.

-## 1. Unikanie stronniczości (Bias)
+## 1. Avoiding Bias
-* Model hybrydowy wykorzystuje proste słowa kluczowe oraz wytrenowany klasyfikator LR na niewielkim korpusie.
+* The hybrid model uses simple keywords alongside a trained LR classifier on a small corpus.
-* Ryzyko: nadreprezentacja terminologii uczelni anglojęzycznych.
+* Risk: over-representation of terminology from English-speaking institutions.
-* Mitigacja: testy na różnych typach instytucji (USA, UK, PL, JP) oraz wskaźnik **fairness** w skrypcie `evaluate_models.py`.
+* Mitigation: tests across diverse institution types (USA, UK, PL, JP) and a **fairness** metric in `evaluate_models.py`.

-## 2. Prywatność i ochrona danych
+## 2. Privacy and Data Protection
-* System nie gromadzi danych osobowych studentów / pracowników.
+* The system does not collect personal data of students or staff.
-* Analizowane pliki polityk są publicznie dostępne.
+* Analysed policy documents are publicly available.
-* Dane użytkowników (loginy) przechowywane lokalnie w SQLite, hasła haszowane Bcrypt.
+* User credentials are stored locally in SQLite; passwords are hashed with Bcrypt.

-## 3. Bezpieczeństwo modeli
+## 3. Model Security
-* Brak zewnętrznych API – cały inference lokalnie.
+* No external APIs – all inference runs locally.
-* Modele i reguły są przejrzyste (interpretowalność poprzez endpoint `/api/explain/<id>`).
+* Models and rules are transparent (interpretability via the `/api/explain/<id>` endpoint).

-## 4. Transparentność
+## 4. Transparency
-* Kod open-source (MIT).
+* Open-source code (MIT).
-* Diagram architektury w `docs/architecture.md`.
+* Architecture diagram in `docs/architecture.md`.

-## 5. Odpowiedzialne wykorzystanie
+## 5. Responsible Use
-System nie zastępuje ocen eksperta; wyniki należy interpretować w kontekście polityki i kultury danej uczelni.
+The system does not replace expert judgement; results should be interpreted within the institution’s policy and cultural context.

 ---
-_Data: 2025-07-11, Autor: Jacek Robert Kszczot_
+_Date: 2025-07-11, Author: Jacek Robert Kszczot_